cheatsnake/backend-cheats/README.md

 -   ### Working with SSH

     [SSH](https://en.wikipedia.org/wiki/Secure_Shell) allows remote access to another computer's terminal.
-In the case of a personal computer, this may be needed to solve an urgent problem, and in the case of a server, it is generally the primary method of connection.
+In the case of a personal computer, this may be needed to solve an urgent problem, and in the case of working with the server, remote access via SSH is an integral and regularly used practice.

     -   Basic commands
         ```sh